 - It enables spiritual immaturity

 The important element in Christian generosity is in making a decision to be generous, deciding how much you intend to give, setting that amount aside, and then giving it.
 Discipling them to do this and not be tight-fisted when comes to dealing with the Lord and his people is hard work.
-Passing the plate every week is much easier.
+Passing the church offering plate every week is much easier.

 - It doesn’t encourage sacrificial giving

 If people are carrying less cash and checks but we’re counting on offering to be the way that people give money to the church, we’re just encouraging people to give what they have on them.
-This isn’t training them to give sacrificially; it’s training people to give as an afterthought from their excess.
+This isn’t training them to give sacrificially.
+It’s training people to give as an afterthought from their excess.

 If you have a special speaker or mission Sunday and have to take two offerings, you’re dipping back into the pockets of people who don’t have too much to give, and already have given what they felt they could spare.